zecrypt-io/zecrypt-server/README.md

 ## 📞 Support

-For support, please open an issue in the repository or contact the maintainers.
+For support, please open an issue in the repository or contact the maintainer [@anandude](https://github.com/anandude) [itsmeakhil](https://github.com/itsmeakhil).